 Prof. Edleson was a member of the National Academy of Sciences' Panel on Research on Violence Against Women, helped plan the Academy's January 2011 Workshop on Preventing Violence Against Women & Children, is a consultant to the National Council of Juvenile and Family Court Judges and has consulted for the U.S. Centers for Disease Control and Prevention.
 He is a founding member of the Sheila Wellstone Institute.

 Prof. Edleson's research, policy and practice interests have earlier focused on research on batterer intervention programs.
 In recent years, his work has focused primarily on the impact of adult domestic violence on children and how social systems respond to these children.
-The results of this research are available on the LINK Research Project website.
-He was (1) the Co-Principal Investigator with Prof. Roger Roffman on the first phase of the Men's Domestic Abuse Check-Up project funded by the National Institute of Drug Abuse implemented at the University of Washington, and currently is (2) the Co-Principal Investigator on a project focused on Hague Convention cases involving domestic violence funded by the National Institute of Justice and jointly being conducted with Dr. Taryn Lindhorst at the University of Washington, (3) the Co-Principal Investigator overseeing the Violence Against Women Online Resources website, and (4) Co-Prinicipal Investigator with Prof. Richard M. Tolman of the Global Research Program on Mobilizing Men for Violence Prevention.
+He was (1) the Co-Principal Investigator with Prof. Roger Roffman on the first phase of the Men's Domestic Abuse Check-Up project funded by the National Institute of Drug Abuse implemented at the University of Washington, (2) the Co-Principal Investigator on a project focused on Hague Convention cases involving domestic violence funded by the National Institute of Justice and jointly conducted with Prof. Taryn Lindhorst at the University of Washington, (3) the Co-Principal Investigator overseeing the Violence Against Women Online Resources website, and (4) Co-Prinicipal Investigator with Profs.
+Richard M. Tolman and Erin Casey of the Global Research Program on Mobilizing Men for Violence Prevention.

 Earlier Books by Edleson:

 NEW: Battered Women, Their Children, and International Law: